-We meet the other musically inclined castmembers, including John Barrowman!(from Arrow) Was I ever delighted to see him!
-He plays movie-Man-El’s shank-happy dad, while Iris-as-Millie has a father both in Joe (Jesse L. Martin) and Dr. Stein (Victor Garber).
-The presence of two dads led to Barry’s quip “I like musicals” which fell pretty flat, really, but it was nice to see some not-straightness.
+We meet the other musically inclined cast members, including John Barrowman!(from Arrow) Was I ever delighted to see him!
+He plays dream-Man-El’s shank-happy dad, while Iris-as-Millie has a father both in Joe (Jesse L. Martin) and Dr. Stein (Victor Garber).
+The presence of two dads led to Barry’s quip “I like musicals” which fell pretty flat, but it was nice to see some not-straightness.

 Then Kara and Barry duet!
 Grant Gustin, if you didn’t watch Glee or season 1, is also an excellent singer.
 They sing a song called “Superfriends” which of course, fits because they’re superheroes!
 And friends!
 Get it?
 Said musical number also leads another Barry quip (not verbatim!):

 “For instance, I’m not all that impressed by your more famous cousin.”